THE MOVIES & MEANING EXPERIENCE

 Since our founding, it seems like the noise of bad, fake, and hurtful stories has only gotten harsher, louder, and more overwhelming.
 The task of creating our better world seems impossibly large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

-Our third annual Movies & Meaning Festival this April is designed for this moment.
+Our fourth annual Movies & Meaning Festival this April is designed for this moment.

 You’re invited to this healing, joyful, challenging, and life-giving experience, which will lift your heart without asking you to switch off your brain.
 A festival is an experimental community where we practice being the way we want the world to be.
 It's a gathering undertaken in hope.

 Over one weekend, participants will be inspired and challenged by artists and activists who work at the intersection of creativity, peace, spirituality, and social change.
 Participants will walk away with a renewed spirit for social justice and tools for community healing.